In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 Prop type checking

-React can also perform run-time type checking on component props.
-Type checks are defined by assigning an object to the component’s propTypes property:
+React can also perform run-time type and value checking on component props.
+Type checks are defined by assigning an object to the component’s propTypes property.
+For each check that fails, a warning will be logged to the console.
+Checks are performed only during the development build:

 import PropTypes from "prop-types";